Common loon: Effects of mercury and acid rain pollution on health and brood productivity

 Elevated levels of mercury have been associated with changes in foraging and brooding behavior among adult common loons, especially in higher concentrations.
 Studies have found that elevated levels of methylmercury are associated with lethargy and decreased time spent foraging in adult common loons.
 A different study carried out in the Adirondack Mountains found that elevated levels of methylmercury are associated with reduced diving frequency in adult common loons.
 One study found that brood productivity was reduced by half when female blood mercury levels exceeded 4.3 μg/g and productivity completely failed when female blood mercury levels exceeded 8.6 μg/g.
 These results are related to fish mercury levels of 0.21 μg/g and 0.41 μg/g, respectively.
+However, a recent review of mercury impacts on loons points out that most of these results are correlative and fail to account for factors strongly confounded with mercury, such as small lake size and low lake pH.
 As mercury levels and pH are correlated, scientists have found that brood success decreases with decreasing pH such that environments with a pH at around 4.5 exhibited reproductive success below a calculated positive growth rate threshold.
 An association has also been observed between elevated blood methylmercury levels and aberrant incubation patterns.
 Adult common loons with high levels of methylmercury were found to spend less time incubating and in the nest, increasing the risks of predation and the eggs overheating/overcooling.
 Together, the effects of heightened methylmercury levels on parenting behaviors may contribute to lower chick survival rates.
 One study in Maine and New Hampshire found that high levels of methylmercury in parents are associated with a significant decrease in the number of fledged young, with common loons in the highest risk group producing 41% fewer fledged young than common loons with low levels of methylmercury.
+Again, however, these results come from univariate statistical tests that fail to take into account important correlates like pH and lake size, so they are likely misleading.